flyingfisch/flyingfisch.github.io-src/_posts/2019-09-06-sharpie-stainless-steel-pen-refill-hack.md

 ## Step 3: Insert the Cross Selectip refill into the original Sharpie

 Insert the Cross Selectip refill into the carcass of the Sharpie refill.
 Press firmly until the nib is exposed.
 A little bit of the back of the Cross refill will be exposed, this is fine.
-The cap on the Sharpie refill can be discarded at this point.
+The rear cap on the Sharpie refill can be discarded at this point.

 ![](/assets/20190906_223011-1.jpg)